 Transferring these data amounts comes at a cost.
 It will reduce response times and make the application seem slower.
-It will also increase the sensitivity when it comes to network connectivity, so you should try to keep your documents as small as possible.
+It will also increase the sensitivity when it comes to network connectivity.
+Therefore try to keep your documents as small as possible.

 The largest possible document size will vary, depending on the signing method.
 In general, it will never be possible to use a document which results in a signed document size that exceeds 10 MB.
 The diagram above tells us that this restricts the original document to a maximum size of ≈ 5 MB.

 In cases where a PAdES package might exceed the limits outlined above, the risk of an error occurring during the packaging process (due to timeouts, memory starvation or similar issues) is higher the bigger the package is.
 In such cases, Signicat recommends the use of detached signature, which is performed by not including the source document in the XAdES (resulting XML document attached to the PAdES).

 This is achieved through a change in the configuration, so you must ask Signicat to make this change if you intend to use this method.
 By using this method, the resulting PAdES will have a manageable size and performance should improve.
 The validity of the electronic signature will not be affected.
 All of this applies for the XAdES as well, but you will be required to keep the source document linked to the XAdES, if needed (for instance, for audits).

 - Let the user sign only what needs to be signed.

 - Avoid bitmap (graphics) intensive documents.
 Do not include photos, graphs, charts and uncompressed logos in the document.

 - Most PDF documents can be compressed and reduced in size without apparent loss of quality using readily available compression mechanisms.